karthik-kalakada/mkdocs/docs/index.md

 - **Support**: Access professional help whenever you need it.
 ## Welcome to CloudPi
 Once you've successfully logged in, take a moment to get comfortable with the home page interface.
 This is your landing page, your command center.
-It's designed to provide a highlevel overview of all the projects you can access.
+It's designed to provide a high level overview of all the projects you can access.
 ## Understanding Workspaces
 Use workspaces for your organization when you want to structure your teams and entities, encourage team collaboration, and have organization-wide views.
 Each workspace ensures